amdreallyfast/2D_GPU_PCollisionUsingBvh/Shaders/Compute/ParticleCollisions/ReadMe.txt

 (1) Generate Morton Codes for each particle
 For bits 0-29 in the Morton Codes
     (2) Get bit for prefix scan
+    (3) Clear work group sums
-    (3) Parallel prefix scan to create a prefix sum (number of preceding 1s, and thus implicitly the number of preceding 0s) (4) Sort Morton Codes according the prefix sums for the current bit (5) Use the sorted Morton Codes to sort particles to the same positions.
+    (4) Parallel prefix scan to create a prefix sum (number of preceding 1s, and thus implicitly the number of preceding 0s) (5) Sort Morton Codes according the prefix sums for the current bit (6) Use the sorted Morton Codes to sort particles to the same positions.
 This will help avoid data divergeance when accessing the particle buffer during collision resolution.
-(6) Generate the binary radix tree using the sorted Morton Codes (7) Populate the leaf nodes with bounding boxes
+(7) Generate the binary radix tree using the sorted Morton Codes (8) Populate the leaf nodes with bounding boxes
-(8) Merge the bounding boxes from the leaves up to the root of the tree (might be able to do (7) in the same shader with barrier())
+(9) Merge the bounding boxes from the leaves up to the root of the tree (might be able to do (7) in the same shader with barrier())
-(9) Have each particle's bounding box (in its corresponding leaf node) traverse the tree and look for possible collisions (10) Resolve those collisions.
+(10) Have each particle's bounding box (in its corresponding leaf node) traverse the tree and look for possible collisions (11) Resolve those collisions.

 And that is parallel collision detection.
 It's a lot of work to change from O(N^2) -> O(Nlog2N), but it is the only feasible way to perform particle collision when N becomes large.